wyndchyme/mc3ds-modern/docs/README.md

 2. Open [Modernization MegaPack's GitHub repository.](https://github.com/wyndchyme/mc3ds-modern)
 3. Select 'Code' and 'Download ZIP'.
 4. Extract the .ZIP file you downloaded.
 5. Create a folder called 'romfs'.
-Move all folders that were in the ZIP you downloaded (excluding the 'megapackPlugin' directory) into this folder.
+Move all folders that were in the ZIP you downloaded (excluding the 'megapackPlugin' and 'docs' directories) into this folder.
 6. Create another folder with a name that corresponds to your region's Minecraft: New Nintendo 3DS Edition title ID, and move 'code.bps' into this folder.
 These title IDs are:
    - For USA:
    00040000001B8700